The Ivy League-educated former head of New York Mets ticket sales is allegedly suing the club Wednesday,…

 Fact: A study has found that 60% of Muslims living in the U.S. report religious discrimination.

-Our Los Angeles wrongful termination attorneys explain that getting fired for your cultural or religious differences or being discriminated against on the basis of your religious practices and traditions may amount to religious discrimination and wrongful termination legal action.
+Our wrongful termination attorney Los Angeles explain that getting fired for your cultural or religious differences or being discriminated against on the basis of your religious practices and traditions may amount to religious discrimination and wrongful termination legal action.

 Contrary to the popular belief, Christmas (December 25) is not the only religious holiday that people living in the U.S. celebrate.
 But some employers are – for some reason – convinced that only those who celebrate Christmas have the right to have a day off.